blutorange/js-incremental-cycle-detect/README.md

 From newest to oldest:

 # 0.2.0
+- Added the method `getOrder` to the graph adapters.
+It allows you to access the topological order of each vertex.
 - Added a `MultiGraphAdapter` data structure that allows for multiple edges between two vertices.
-- Changed `GenericGraphAdapter, it now only allows for one kind of edge data.
+- Changed `GenericGraphAdapter`, it now only allows for one kind of edge data to be compatible with the `CommonAdapter` interface.
+You can use objects if you need to store more data.
+- Added more test cases for the `MultiGraphAdapter` and fixed some bugs, updated dependencies.

 # 0.1.1
 - 0.1.1 Fixed package.json and dependencies (was missing tslib).